nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: UC11 - Filter flashcards**

-**MSS**

-1. User requests to filter flashcards according to keywords of specified fields.
+Similar to UC05 except:
-1. FlashBack shows a list of flashcards matching keywords of specified fields.
+* FlashBack filters and shows flashcards according to keywords of specified fields instead of given keywords in step 1 and 2 of MSS

-   Use case ends.

-**Extensions**

-* 1a.
-The list is empty.

-  Use case ends.

-* 1b.
-The input format is invalid.
-  * 1b1.
-FlashBack shows an error message.

-    Use case ends.

-* 1c.
-The keywords of specified fields are empty.
+* FlashBack shows error message if keywords of specified fields are empty instead of given keywords in 1c of Extensions.
-  * 1c1.
-FlashBack shows an error message.

-    Use case ends.

 ### Non-Functional Requirements